Neuromuscular-blocking drug: Inhaled anesthetics

+Antibiotics

+Tetracycline, aminoglycosides, polymyxins and clindamycin potentiate neuromuscular blockage by inhibiting ACh release or desensitisation of post-synpatic nAChRs to ACh.
+This interaction happens mostly during maintenance of anesthesia.
+As antibiotics typically are given after a dose of NMBA, this interaction needs to be considered when re-dosing NMBA.

+Anti-seizure drugs

+Patients receiving chronic treatment are relatively resistance to nondepolarising NMBAs due to the accelerated clearance.

+Lithium

+Lithium is structurally similar to other cations such as sodium, potassium, magnesium and calcium, this causes lithium to activate potassium channels which inhibit neuromuscular transmission.
+Patients who take lithium can have a prolonged response to both depolarising and nondepolarising NMBAs.

+Antidepressants

+Sertraline and amitriptyline inhibit butyrylcholinesterase and cause prolonged paralysis.
+Mivacurium causes prolonged paralysis for patients chronically taking sertraline.

+Local anesthetics (LAs)

+LAs may enhance the effects of depolarisation and nondepolarising NMBAs through pre and post-synaptic interactions at the NMJ.
+It may result in blood levels high enough to potentiate NMBA-induced neuromuscular block.
+Epidurally administered levobupivacaine and mepivacaine potentiate amino-steroidal NMBAs and delay recovery from neuromuscular blockade.

 Estimating effect

 Methods for estimating the degree of neuromuscular block include valuation of muscular response to stimuli from surface electrodes, such as in the train-of-four test, wherein four such stimuli are given in rapid succession.
 With no neuromuscular blockade, the resultant muscle contractions are of equal strength, but gradually decrease in case of neuromuscular blockade.
 It is recommended during use of continuous-infusion neuromuscular blocking agents in intensive care.

 Reversal

 The effect of non-depolarizing neuromuscular-blocking drugs may be reversed with acetylcholinesterase inhibitors, neostigmine, and edrophonium, as commonly used examples.
 Of these, edrophonium has a faster onset of action than neostigmine, but it is unreliable when used to antagonize deep neuromuscular block.
 Acetylcholinesterase inhibitors increase the amount of acetylcholine in the neuromuscular junction, so a prerequisite for their effect is that the neuromuscular block is not complete, because in case every acetylcholine receptor is blocked then it does not matter how much acetylcholine is present.

 Sugammadex is a newer drug for reversing neuromuscular block by rocuronium and vecuronium in general anaesthesia.
 It is the first selective relaxant binding agent (SRBA).